bachino90/recipes/README.md

     ...
 }
 ```
-Ultimately, we have to extend your `SectionsViewController` with the method declare int the Row's protocol.
+Ultimately, we have to extend the `SectionsViewController` with the method declared in the Row's protocol.
 In the Recipes example:
 ```javascript
 extension RecipeSectionsViewController: RecipeActionDelegate {
     func actionDidRequestToOpenRecipe(recipe: Recipe) {